Looking after the welfare of our students is paramount to our educational practice.

 Attendance

 Attendance is a crucial part of school life.
 High school attendance helps prepare students for adulthood and gives them access to the full range of activities on offer at school.
-Our Out-of-Borough Parent Engagement Officer monitors daily attendance and liaises with parents and carers to help address obstacles to attendance.
-The school receives support from an Attendance and Welfare Advisor (AWA) who has fortnightly meetings with the Parent Engagement Worker to ensure that the school is meeting the students’ support needs around attendance and that poor attendance patterns are challenged.
+Our Attendance and Welfare Coordinator is responsible for checking the daily attendance and liaises with parents and carers to help address obstacles to attendance.
+The school receives support from an Attendance and Welfare Advisor (AWA) who has fortnightly meetings with the Attendance and Welfare Coordinator to ensure that the school is meeting the students’ support needs around attendance and that poor attendance patterns are challenged.

 Safeguarding